googlearchive/chromedeveditor/cde-messaging.dart/README.txt

+Modified native messaging example in chromium.org sources at chrome/common/extensions/docs/examples/api/nativeMessaging

 This directory contains an example of chrome application that uses native messaging API that allows to communicate with a native application.
 The Dart SDK is needed to run the host. (http://www.dartlang.org)

 In order for this example to work you must first install the native messaging